 The SMBALERT output can be used as an interrupt output or can be used as an SMBALERT.
 One or more outputs can be connected to a common SMBALERT line connected to the master.
-If a device's SMBALERT line goes low, the following occurs:
+If a device's SMBALERT line goes low, the following procedure occurs:

-1. SMBALERT is pulled low.

-- 2. Master initiates a read operation and sends the alert response address (ARA = 0001 100).
-This is a general call address, which must not be used as a specific device address. - 3.
+- 1. SMBALERT is pulled low - 2.
+Master initiates a read operation and sends the alert response address (ARA = 0001 100).
+This is a general call address that must not be used as a specific device address - 3.
 The device whose SMBALERT output is low responds to the alert response address, and the master reads its device address.
-The address of the device is now known, and it can be interrogated in the usual way. - 4.
-If more than one device's SMBALERT output is low, the one with the lowest device address has priority in accordance with normal SMBus arbitration. - 5.
-Once the ADT7460 has responded to the alert response address, the master must read the status registers and the SMBALERT is cleared only if the error condition has gone away.
+The address of the device is now known and it can be interrogated in the usual way - 4.
+If more than one device's SMBALERT output is low, the one with the lowest device address will have priority in accordance with normal SMBus arbitration - 5.
+Once the ADT7463 has responded to the alert response address, the master must read the status registers and the SMBALERT will only be cleared if the error condition has gone away that the bus is locked and releases the bus.
+This prevents the device from locking or holding the SMBus expecting data.
+Some SMBus controllers cannot handle the SMBus timeout feature, so it can be disabled.